jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘I believe so,’ Alice replied thoughtfully, ‘They have their tails in their mouths – and they’re all over crumbs.’
 ‘You’re wrong about the crumbs,’ said the Mock Turtle, ‘crumbs would all wash off in the sea.
-But theyhavetheir tails in their mouths; and the reason is – ’ here the Mock Turtle yawned and shut his eyes.
+But they have their tails in their mouths; and the reason is – ’ here the Mock Turtle yawned and shut his eyes.
 ‘Tell her about the reason and all that,’ he said to the Gryphon.
-‘The reason is,’ said the Gryphon, ‘that theywouldgo with the lobsters to the dance.
+‘The reason is,’ said the Gryphon, ‘that they would go with the lobsters to the dance.
 So they got thrown out to sea.
 So they had to fall a long way.
 So they got their tails fast in their mouths.
 So they couldn’t get them out again.
 That’s all.’
 ‘Thank you,’ said Alice, ‘it’s very interesting.
 I never knew so much about